InnovationLeap/website/public/content/en/team.md

 - **dasasdhba**: He had been involved in the production of Legend World Remake and Super Mario Worker Project, and had provided some graphics.
 - **gaere54**: He was mainly involved in level remaking, World Map making, improvement and testing of Legend World remake.
-- **Daye**: He is the creator of Mario Forever Magic Land.
-He participated in the level improvements of Legend World Remake and made some World Maps.
 - **835743384**: He had remade some levels in Legend World Remake.
 - **w1194600239**: He is the creator of Mysterious Islands.
 He was a tester for Legend World Remake.
 - **123568024**: He had remade a few levels in Legend World Remake.